oracle/graaljs/graal-nodejs/doc/api/http.md

 have been sent; that server should consider this message complete.
 The method, `response.end()`, MUST be called on each response.

-If `data` is specified, it is equivalent to calling [`response.write(data, encoding)`][] followed by `response.end(callback)`.
+If `data` is specified, it is similar in effect to calling [`response.write(data, encoding)`][] followed by `response.end(callback)`.

 If `callback` is specified, it will be called when the response stream